Welcome to City of Ames'

 We are a plant that recovers reusable metals and garbage/refuse.
 We recycle everything we can.
 The metal is extracted by magnets and sold to a scrap dealer for recycling.
 The rest of the garbage/refuse is shredded by machines and falls into two categories:

 The burnable portion of the garbage/refuse becomes Refuse Derived Fuel, or RDF, which is piped to the City's power plant.
-It is used as a renewable, supplemental fuel in the coal boilers to generate electricity.
-This way we not only help to conserve precious fossil fuels, but sulfur dioxide emissions also decrease when coal is burned with RDF.
+It is used as a RENEWABLE, LOCAL, SUSTAINABLE supplemental fuel in the natural gas boilers to generate electricity.
+This way we help to conserve precious fossil fuels.

 The non-burnable material is sent to a landfill.
 Since it is shredded, it takes up much less volume in the landfill than it would if it were buried whole.